tychoprolarper/arise-ye-tarnished/README.md

 ## Creating characters
 None of us are "The Tarnished of no renown", the player character and Tarnished that becomes Elden Lord.
 Your character should be one that can mesh with a group.
 No one makes a group of spooky loners.
+Think about character creation in the game. consider the visual language Elden Ring games use.

 ## Costume Requirements
+In order to join you must have at least 2 versions of your basic kit, and a battle version.

 ## Style Guide